bagder/http3-explained/en/proc-ietf.md

-In order to satisfy the send-more-than-HTTP demand, the IETF QUIC protocol architecture was split in two separate layers: the transport QUIC and the "HTTP over QUIC" layer (the latter sometimes referred to as "hq").
+In order to satisfy the send-more-than-HTTP demand, the IETF QUIC protocol architecture was split in two separate layers: the transport QUIC and the "HTTP over QUIC" layer - the latter of which was renamed to HTTP/3 in November 2018.

 This layer split, while it may sound innocuous, has caused the IETF-QUIC to differ quite a lot from the original Google-QUIC.